 Software and Scientific Computing

-• Consulting and training in information extraction, modeling of knowledge graphs, setting up and operating micro service architectures that handle big data, digitalization and data processing
+• Provide consulting and training on information extraction, knowledge graph modeling, setting up and operating scalable microservice architectures in the big data environment, digitization, and data preparation.

-• Participation in national and international research projects
+• Participate in national and international research projects.

-• Allocation and supervision of exciting research projects (practical projects, bachelor and master theses)
+• Offer and supervise exciting research projects (practical projects, bachelor's/master's theses).

 We have:

-• An excellent infrastructure (computer center, data center, fast connections)
+• An excellent infrastructure (data center, computing center, fast connectivity)

-• Expert knowledge in chemistry, molecular biology, biomedicine, pharmacology, computer science and mathematics
+• Expertise in chemistry, molecular biology, biomedicine, pharmacology, computer science, and mathematics.

 Selected Publications